RFID Examples: What Is RFID Technology Used For?

 Agriculture

 Capable of monitoring crop growth and even tracking and monitoring livestock, RFID boasts many far-reaching applications within the agriculture sector.
-RFID tags and readers may play a key role in driving the new era of precision agriculture, in which a series of sensors collects data that can be analyzed to detect patterns and adjust farming practices accordingly.
+RFID tags and readers may play a key role in driving the new era of precision agriculture, in which a series of sensors collect data that can be analyzed to detect patterns and adjust farming practices accordingly.

 As in many other fields, RFID can also prove useful for agricultural asset tracking.
 This provides optimal oversight regarding the real-time location and status of tractors, fertilizer equipment, and more.
 Many agricultural RFID tags are designed to be uniquely rugged so that they can withstand harsh conditions.